 This is another 2 hour class and works towards peak postures like Urdhva Dhanurasana and Shalabhasana.
 The structure of class allows you to lengthen and strengthen those muscles needed to be successful in this area.
 The sequence remains the same each week in order that you can see the visible progress that this class along with the Back Bending Workshop brings.

 The postures included in this class require mental strength and focus.
 In working with the nervous system, you will reap the benefits of feeling energised and rejuvenated.
-Typically, this class takes place on a Saturday morning and is a great way to end your week.

 What is Ashtanga Vinyasa Flow Yoga?